Seljuk (leader): Relations with Samanids

 Seljuk, who gained power with his war activities in Jand and its vicinity, gradually became involved in politics in Transoxiana.
 After the Kara-Khanid ruler Hasan b.
 Sulayman Bughra Khan captured the Samanid city of Bukhara, the Samanids asked Seljuk for aid against Bughra Khan.
 Upon this, Seljuk sent his eldest son Arslân (Isrâ'il) to Transoxiana.

 Since Seljuk was getting old in this period, the administration was now actually in the hands of Arslân.
 In the meantime, the Samanid state, which thoroughly lost its power, was subjected to frequent renewed attacks by the Kara-Khanids, which gave Arslan the opportunity to prove his military prowess.
-In a period when the Samanid state was shaken by the internal turmoil caused by Fâ'ik, Abû 'Alî Simcûr, and Bek-tüzün, and the Kara-Khanids who entered Transoxiana and seized Bukhara for the second time (999), the Seljuks under Arslân provided military assistance to Abû İbrâhîm İsma'îl al-Muntasir (1000–1005), the last member of the Samanid dynasty (1003).
+In a period when the Samanid state was shaken by the internal turmoil caused by Fâ'ik, Abû 'Alî Simcûr, and Bek-tüzün, and the Kara-Khanids who entered Transoxiana and seized Bukhara for the second time (999), the Seljuks under Arslân provided military assistance to Abû İbrâhîm İsma'îl al-Muntasir (1000–1005), the last member of the Samanid dynasty in 1004.
 Although al-Muntasir gained some success against the Kara-khanid army under the command of Ilig Khan Nasr with the support he received from the Seljuks, he couldn't prevent the collapse of the Samanid state.
 Arslan himself was taken prisoner in 1025 by Mahmud of Ghazni.
 After this incident, all of Transoxiana came under the Kara-Khanid rule and the Seljuks had to submit to the Kara-Khanids.

-Relationship with Khazars
+Relation with Khazars

 It is speculated that according to some sources, Seljuk began his career as an officer in the Khazar army.
 These sources provide information about the ancestors of the Seljuks, records that Duqaq is connected to Khazar Melik.
 The fact that these records, which appear ambiguous in Melik-nâme, was repeated by Ibn Hassûl who wrote his work during the time of Tughrul Beg, does not leave any doubt about the Seljuk's relationship with the Khazars.
 Due to a lack of resources, it is not possible to reveal the nature of this relationship nor to fully define its framework, yet it is difficult to say whether this relationship was done via Oghuz Yabgu state or independent.
 However, if political contact has been established between the ancestors of the Seljuks and the Khazars, the most appropriate date for this must be the middle of the second quarter of the X. century, when the Khazar Khaganate needed military help.
 As a result, it is possible that Duqaq had political and military relations with the Khazars during their collapse either directly or through the Oghuz Yabgu State, and that these memories could only be spoken verbally in the family reflect only the vague records of the Seljuk histories written about one hundred and fifty years later.